aesthetic-suite/framework/docs/formats/web/css.md

 ## Usage

 Since the CSS format is built around variables, we can utilize the `var()` function for reusability.
-Simply reference the tokens listed above like so:
+Simply reference the variables listed above like so:

 ```css
 .button {